 Strategic Parking | “We’re Talking About Practice Man”

-We ofter wonder why the very nature of Bozeman, being anchored by a prominent university, leads it’s academic minded government to spend a great deal of tax payer money on studies annually.
+We ofter wonder why the very nature of Bozeman, being anchored by a prominent university, leads it’s the academically minded government to spend a great deal of taxpayer money on studies annually.
 Studies that often lead us to a decision we were already going to make.
-Often these studies encourage a swift call to action, and in the case of parking the time for action is now.
+Often these studies encourage a swift call to action, and in the case of parking, the time for action is now.